-- Stop associating color preference to gender.
+- Stop associating color preference with gender.
 Pink used to be a boy color first! (shameless plug, I have a new book called “I Love Pink!”)

 - Stop teaching girls to focus on their physical attractiveness.

 - Stop letting your daughters chase boys!
 It will only lead to heartbreak.
 Unfortunately, my son has not developed the skill of “letting a girl down easy.”
-That has resulted in some manipulative and out and out shady behavior from the girls in his class.
+That has resulted in some manipulative and out-and-out shady behavior from the girls in his class.
 Lying and saying he hit them, etc. My son can be aloof to me, and he loves me.
-I can’t imagine how cold he can be if he doesn’t.
+I can’t imagine how cold he can be if he doesn’t like a girl.
 I’m working on that one.
-At least I know he likes himself enough to just walk away.
-As I explained to one parent, “If my son doesn’t like your kid because the kid has been mean to him well, your kid will get the cold shoulder.
+At least I know he likes himself enough to walk away.
+As I explained to one parent, “If my son doesn’t like your kid it’s because the kid has been mean to him.
+So, your kid will get the cold shoulder.
 He needs to change his behavior or accept my son will give him/or her a not so friendly response!”

 - I’m teaching him not to chase people who mistreat him.
 Not everyone will be friends, but respecting yourself is necessary to bring the right people into your life!